An accredited investor under U.S. standard is any investor meeting criteria determined by the SEC under Rule 501.

 An accredited investor as an entity is:

-Any trust with total assets worth more than $5,000,000, not formed for the specific purpose of acquiring the securities offered, whose purchase is directed by a sophisticated person; or
+Any business trust, partnership, or limited liability company with total assets worth more than $5,000,000, not formed for the specific purpose of acquiring the securities offered, whose purchase is directed by a sophisticated person; or

-Any entity in which all of the equity owners are individual accredited investors.
+Any entity in which all of the equity owners are individual accredited investors; or

 If your net-worth and income disclosures grant you accreditation status in your investor settings, you may qualify for accredited-only deals run by OpenDeal Broker LLC or Republic Maximal LLC dba Republic Labs.
 Learn more